 \section{Related Work}

-{\bf Efficient Transformers} The attention mechanism in transformers requires quadratically increased computational complexity with respect to the input sequence length, which limited the application scenarios, especially for long-text processing.
-To address this issue, various previous works have been proposed for designing more efficient attention operations \cite{tay2023scaling,10.1145/3586074}.
-Longformer~\citep{beltagy2020longformer}, BIGBIRD~\citep{zaheer2020big}, GMAT \cite{gupta2020gmat}, and ETC~\citep{ainslie-etal-2020-etc} reduce the memory consumption of dense attentions by elaborate combinations of global attention and local attention mechanisms.
-Reformer~\cite{Kitaev2020Reformer:} leverages a locality-sensitive hashing to the attention mechanism, changing its complexity from $\mathcal{O}(n^{2})$ to $\mathcal{O}(n\log n)$, where $n$ is the input text sequence length.
+\paragraph{Efficient Transformers} The attention mechanism in transformers requires quadratically increased computational complexity with respect to the input sequence length, which limits the application scenarios, especially for long-text processing.
+To address this issue, various previous works have been proposed for designing more efficient attention operations \citep{tay2023scaling,10.1145/3586074}.
+Longformer~\citep{beltagy2020longformer}, BIGBIRD~\citep{zaheer2020big}, GMAT \citep{gupta2020gmat}, and ETC~\citep{ainslie-etal-2020-etc} reduce the memory consumption of dense attentions by elaborate combinations of global attention and local attention mechanisms.
+LongT5 \citep{guo-etal-2022-longt5} is based on the original T5 with global-local attention sparsity patterns to handle long input and has an additional pre-training phase on C4 dataset.
+CoLT5 \citep{ainslie-etal-2023-colt5} is an improved version of LongT5, with the same parameter size and pre-training dataset as LongT5, and it optimizes the computation of the attention module and the feed-forward module and proposes a new pre-training objective.
+Additionally, Reformer~\citep{Kitaev2020Reformer:} leverages a locality-sensitive hashing to the attention mechanism, changing its complexity from $\mathcal{O}(n^{2})$ to $\mathcal{O}(n\log n)$, where $n$ is the input text sequence length.
 Routing Transformer~\citep{10.1162/tacl_a_00353} applies a sparse routing module based on online k-means to self-attention while reducing the overall complexity of attention.
 Approximation-based methods, such as Performers~\citep{choromanski2020rethinking} and RFA~\citep{peng2021random}, use linear space and time complexity to estimate the attention matrix based on random features.
 Luna~\citep{ma2021luna} attends only to a fixed number of hidden vectors.